-The Fund invests its assets in several investment funds spread across various investment categories, including shares, fixed-income securities and alternative investments.
-In addition, the fund may make direct investments for the implementation of the investment strategy.
+The Fund invests directly or indirectly in various investment categories, such as shares, fixed-income securities and alternative investments.
 In structuring the portfolio, it strives for a good spread of investments among the various categories of risk-bearing assets.
 The mix among the various investment categories is regularly determined on the basis of an analysis that takes account of the long-term return as well as risk.

-The Fund may invest directly and indirectly in all possible investment categories but will mainly choose to invest in shares, fixed-income securities and alternative investments.
-The exact weighting of the various investment categories in the portfolio may depend on the vision of the manager and the ensuing tactical asset allocation and therefore need not be constant.
+The weighting of the various investment categories in the portfolio may depend on the vision of the manager and the ensuing tactical asset allocation and therefore need not be constant.